-Overall, theis study proposed the design and case study of a watershed planning system could effectively to-promote the application of the state-of-the-art BMP roadmap optimization method among multiple stakeholders with different standpointspositions.
+Overall, the proposed design and case study of a watershed planning system could effectively promote the application of the state-of-the-art BMP roadmap optimization method among multiple stakeholders with different standpoints.
 Technically, any selected BMPs and customized watershed model in any study area aiming at various watershed management needs can be applied to the method proposed by Shen et al. (2023) and the system proposed in this study.
-When applied to other case studies with different watershed management contexts, eExcept for the basic structure of the system, including the encapsulated roadmap optimization suite on the back end and the user-friendly interactive workflow and spatioal temporal data visualization, many details of the system implementation can be adjusted by developers.
-For example, watershed management goals, and the accordingly customized multi-objective optimization tool (e.g., Kumeda et al., 2021), and the watershed model (e.g., SWAT model), and selected BMPs and their representation in the watershed model.
+Except for the basic structure of the system, including the encapsulated roadmap optimization suite on the back end and the user-friendly interactive workflow and spatiotemporal data visualization, many details of the system implementation can be adjusted by developers.
+For example, watershed management goals, the accordingly customized multi-objective optimization tool (e.g., Kumeda et al., 2021), the watershed model (e.g., SWAT model), and selected BMPs and their representation in the watershed model.

-671 5.
-Conclusions and future works
+5. Conclusions and future works

-This study proposed the design and evaluation of a web-based participatory

-673 watershed planning system for optimizing multistage implementation plans of 674 BMPs, i.e., from the BMP scenario to roadmaps.
-The system is oriented to the 675 practical watershed management needs for agreed-upon roadmaps involving 676 multiple stakeholders and aiming at promotinge the application of the state-of-the- 677 art BMP roadmap optimization method-of-multistage implementation plans under 678 stepwise investment constraints that involve multiple stakeholders to meet 679 practical watershed management needs for agreed upon roadmaps, this study 680 proposed the design of a web-based participatory watershed planning system.
-The 681 system-design separates easy-to-use interfaces for non-expert stakeholders from 682 specialized models pre_prepared by professional modelers and encapsulated on the 683 back end.
-The system implementation comprises server and client sides with 684 independent technical routes.
-The system design was implemented and 685 demonstrated in an agricultural watershed planning case study for soil erosion 686 reduction.
-The validity and practicality of the case study system were verified 687 through the role-playing experimental design of three stakeholder groups (i.e., 688 government, enterprise, and other stakeholders such as citizens) verified the 689 validity and practicality of the system.
+This study proposed the design and evaluation of a web-based participatory watershed planning system for optimizing multistage implementation plans of BMPs, i.e., from the BMP scenario to roadmaps.
+The system is oriented to the practical watershed management needs for agreed-upon roadmaps involving multiple stakeholders and aiming at promoting the application of the state-of-theart BMP roadmap optimization method.
+The design separates easy-to-use interfaces for non-expert stakeholders from specialized models pre-prepared by professional modelers and encapsulated on the back end.
+The system implementation comprises server and client sides with independent technical routes.
+The design was demonstrated in an agricultural watershed planning case study for soil erosion reduction.
+The validity and practicality of the case study system were verified through the role-playing experimental design of three stakeholder groups (i.e., government, enterprise, and other stakeholders such as citizens).

 The system design has high flexibility and is easy to implement.
-The watershed model and optimization tool in the optimization suite can be replaced with components with having similar functionality.
+The watershed model and optimization tool in the optimization suite can be replaced with components having similar functionality.
 The loosely coupled frontend and backend design allows interface-oriented programming to be applied regardless of specific programming languages and implementation details.
 The input and output data utilized in the system are in text format (e.g., text, comma-separated values), independent of the programming language.
 Network transmission data are based on standard data-exchange formats (e.g., JSON).
 Therefore, system implementation can be customized for applications in other study areas with only a few technical or engineering changes.
-Moreover, the system design and example implementation can servealso be used as a suitable platform for inspiring the simulation-and-optimization-based decision-making thinking of those students who taking environmental management-related courses.
+Moreover, the system design and example implementation can serve as a suitable platform for inspiring the simulation-and-optimization-based decision-making thinking of students taking environmental management-related courses.

 As intended to be a general watershed planning system providing roadmap planning for non-expert stakeholders, several issues or limitations still require further study.
-The most important ones may include: (1) developing an integrated modeling platform to enable watershed planning systems and preceding watershed modeling systems can-not only work independently but also be seamlessly connected; (2) enriching parameter configuration during the optimization process for a specific application, including more options for optimization algorithms, multi-perspective constraints, and governance objectives, to meet diverse stakeholder needs with reasonable simplification; and (3) employing a cloud-native architecture to implement the design idea of this study to improve the system performance.
+The most important ones may include: (1) developing an integrated modeling platform to enable watershed planning systems and preceding watershed modeling systems cannot only work independently but also be seamlessly connected; (2) enriching parameter configuration during the optimization process for a specific application, including more options for optimization algorithms, multi-perspective constraints, and governance objectives, to meet diverse stakeholder needs with reasonable simplification; and (3) employing a cloud-native architecture to implement the design idea of this study to improve the system performance.
 Besides, we appeal to enhance long-term monitoring of the time-varying effectiveness of BMP routinely after implementation and applying the data in related studies of BMP scenario analysis.